 //tell React that we will implement a navigator import { NavigationContainer } from "@react-navigation/native"; //create a stack navigator import { createNativeStackNavigator } from "@react-navigation/native-stack";

-It is useful to implement our navigation in the root App.js
+Implementing our navigation in the root App.js

-file because the component exported from App.js
+file is useful because the component exported from App.js

 is the entry point (or root component) for a React Native app, and every other component is a descendant.